heymeala/meala-app/README.md

 - Follow the [React Native Guide](https://facebook.github.io/react-native/docs/getting-started.html) for getting started building a project with native code. **A Mac is required if you wish to develop for iOS.**
 - Clone or download the repo
 - `npm i` to install dependencies
-- `npm run link` to link react-native dependencies
+- `pod install` in ios folder to install dependencies
 - `npm run start:ios` to start the packager and run the app in the iOS simulator
 - `npm run start:android` to start the packager and run the app in the the Android device/emulator